waylaidwanderer/gemini-plays-pokemon-public/notepad.md

         4. Push the boulder at (5,7) up next.
         5. Finally, push the middle boulder at (4,7) up.
         6. This sequence might open a path to the leader while avoiding the trainer.
-*   **Alternative Hypothesis (The "Bypass" Strategy):** It may be possible to solve the puzzle without fighting the trainer at (5,5).
-    *   **Plan:**
-        1. Push the boulder at (3,7) up first.
-        2. Push the boulder at (5,7) up next.
-        3. Finally, push the middle boulder at (4,7) up.
-        4. This sequence might open a path to the leader while avoiding the trainer.
-This needs to be tested if the "Trainer First" strategy fails.

 ## II.
 Game Systems & Mechanics